All Episodes

 The voters that were for Trump are people consistently we've seen in polling are people who've had it with standard politicians.

-Brit, it's gonna keep going on.
+Britt, it's going to keep going on.

 They've lost faith in its purpose.

-Its purpose when in the minority is to stop the Democrats.
+Its purpose, when in the minority, is to stop the Democrats.

-Pure and simple, and there hasn't been any of that in seven years.
+And there hasn't been any of that in seven years.

-That this is hard for people in Washington to figure out is quite telling to me.
+That this is hard for people in Washington to figure out is quite telling to me because it's right, it's so obvious you can't miss this.

 The motivation for supporting Trump, the motivation for supporting outsiders, the energy that comes with it.